 A Man Lived 105 Days With a Titanium Heart

-I’ll admit it: I thought we’d be living on Mars before we figured out how to build an actual, working, totally mechanical heart.
-I mean… a titanium heart?
-Inside a human?
-Keeping them alive for months?
+I thought we’d be living on Mars before we figured out how to build an actual, working, totally mechanical heart.
+I mean a titanium heart inside a human, keeping them alive for months?
+Yeah, that seems far-fetched as hell.

-And it’s not just sci-fi, it’s real!
 A man in Australia just became the first person in the world to be sent home from the hospital while living with a completely artificial heart made of titanium.
-No pulse.
-No heartbeat.
-Just a spinning disc pumping his blood for 105 days straight.
+No pulse, no heartbeat, just a spinning disc pumping his blood for 105 days straight.
+So weird.

-If that doesn’t blow your mind a little, I don’t know what will.
+If that doesn’t blow your mind a little, I don’t know what will, you’re hard to impress I guess.

 How does a titanium heart even work?

-Okay, here’s the deal.
-Unlike traditional artificial hearts that try to mimic the beat-beat-beat of a real heart, this new device (the BiVACOR Total Artificial Heart) doesn’t beat at all.
+Okay, here’s the deal, unlike traditional artificial hearts that try to mimic the beat-beat-beat of a real heart, this new device (the BiVACOR Total Artificial Heart) doesn’t beat at all.
+Very vampire-style.

-Instead, it uses a single spinning disc, floating in a magnetic field, to push blood around your body.
+Instead of beating, it uses a single spinning disc, floating in a magnetic field, to push blood around your body.
 That’s right: a spinning disc.
-It sounds like something out of Iron Man’s chest plate, but it’s completely real.
+It sounds like something out of Iron Man’s chest plate, but it’s even more bizarre.

-And because it doesn’t have valves or lots of moving parts rubbing together, it avoids a lot of the problems older artificial hearts ran into.
-Less friction means less chance of clots, less wear and tear, and fewer mechanical failures.
+Because it doesn’t have valves or lots of moving parts rubbing together, it avoids a lot of the problems older artificial hearts ran into.
+Less friction means less chance of clots, less wear and tear, and fewer mechanical failures, which is all very good and a big win for anyone in need of a new heart.

-Honestly?
 It’s kinda genius.
-Like nature said “good luck copying this” and a bunch of engineers replied “hold my beer.”
+Like nature said “good luck copying this” and a bunch of engineers somewhere in Australia replied “hold my beer.”

 This guy actually went home with it.

-Doctors in Sydney implanted the artificial heart during a six-hour surgery.
-After weeks of recovery, the patient was discharged from the hospital, living at home, walking around, going about daily life… with no biological heart inside him.
+Here’s the most impressive part about this whole story, this wasn’t some guy stuck in an ICU hooked up to wires 24/7.
+Nope, doctors in Sydney implanted the artificial heart during a six-hour surgery.
+After weeks of recovery, the man was discharged from the hospital, living at home, walking around, going about daily life with no biological heart inside him.

 He lived like that for 105 days, waiting for a transplant.
 And then, when a donor heart finally became available, they swapped the titanium heart out for a human one.

 If you’d told me last year that was even possible?
 I would’ve laughed.
-But here we are.
+But here we are, and I’m wondering if he would’ve been better off with the titanium heart over the human donor heart in the long-term.

 By the way, if you’re fascinated by hospitals quietly pulling off these mind-blowing upgrades, you’ll probably love this article I wrote about how hospitals are swapping out steel doorknobs for copper to fight bacteria.
-Same “wait, why aren’t we all talking about this?” energy.
+Same “wait, why aren’t we all talking about this?” energy, but a little less extreme.

 Why this is such a big deal

-Up until now, artificial hearts were kind of a last resort.
+Yeah, I feel like this might be obvious, but up until now, artificial hearts were kind of a very last resort.
 They were big, clunky, temporary devices meant to keep you alive inside a hospital bed until a transplant came through.

-But this?
-This is a heart that’s small enough, efficient enough, and reliable enough to let someone leave the hospital and live a relatively normal life while waiting.
+But this is a heart that’s small enough, efficient enough, and even reliable enough to let someone leave the hospital and live a relatively normal life while waiting for their new heart to come in.

 That’s a massive game-changer.
-Because not everyone on a transplant list gets a donor organ in time.
-And now, instead of being trapped in a hospital, patients could be home…living, not just surviving.
+Not everyone on a transplant list gets a donor organ in time, and now, instead of being trapped in a hospital, patients could be home living, not just barely surviving.
+Which would do wonders for their mood and mindset.

 It’s hope, freedom, and dignity rolled into a spinning disc of titanium.